FelixWolf/.github/CODE_OF_CONDUCT.md

 3. Contacting or mentioning a moderator(@ notifying, not threatening the other party) to step in and de-escelate an issue before it becomes an issue that the code of conduct has to handle.

 # Enforcement
-In the interest of transparency, all reports(both pending and handled) and outcomes are public.
+In the interest of transparency, all reports (both pending and handled) and outcomes are public.
 This includes:
 * The original report.
-(Reporter name may omitted in certain cases)
+(Reporter name will be omitted except in cases of frivolous reports)
 * Parties involved.
 * Party or parties handling the issue.
 * Considerations and discussions made by the parties handling the issue.
 * All investigative information, including all parties' sides of the issue.
 * Outcome of the issue, including action taken, ban duration(if applicable), and/or warnings issued.

+This is done to ensure the community that enforcement is dealt with in a impartial manner, and to allow whistleblowing on abusive moderator actions.

 ### Transparency exception
-Exception to this is in the event that the issue in scenarios where the evidence may be deleted during investigation, or if law enforcement is involved.
-These reports will be publishized after the issue has been handled.
+Exceptions to the above transparent policy may be made in the following cases:
+* Life and/or death scenarios.
+* Issues where the reporter or involved parties may be in danger.
+* Issues where investigation is needed and there is worry of destruction of evidence.
+* Issues where law enforcement is or will be involved.

+Once the issue is dealt with, the report *MAY* be published depending on legal obligations and/or the safety of a person(s).

 ### Public comments
-Public commentarys is welcome, however users are expected to remain civil when commenting on these issues.
+Public commentary and feedback is welcome, however users are expected to remain civil when commenting on these issues.<br/>
+Commentary is not to be used to "mini-mod" on-going issues.
+Attempting to "mini-mod" may result in sanctions disallowing further commentary on issues.

 ### Elevation of action
 Most issues will follow a `Formal Warning > Final Warning > Suspension (7 day) > Suspension (30 day) > Banishment` elevation tree.